Donaufestival

-Donaufestival is an annual festival of music, performance, art, film and discourse that takes place each April/May in the Austrian state of Lower Austria.
-In the festival's early years, two cities were used as locations: Krems and Korneuburg.
-Since 2007, however, the festival has only been held in Krems.
+‘‘Donaufestival’’ is an annual festival of music, performance, art, film and discourse that takes place in spring in Krems an der Donau, Lower Austria, Austria.
+In the festival’s early years, two cities were used as locations: Krems and Korneuburg.
+Since 2007, however, the festival has only been held in Kerms.

-The festival typically showcases avant-garde rock, performance art, noise and electronica artists.
+The festival typically showcases avant-garde rock, experimental music, performance art, noise, electronic music and other contemporary artistic forms.